jt96/secure-rag-pipeline/README.md

 ﻿# SecureGov RAG Pipeline

 ## Project Overview
-A compliance-focused Retrieval-Augmented Generation (RAG) pipeline designed for regulated environments.
-This system enables secure document querying while strictly enforcing **Data Sovereignty**.
+A **Cost-Optimized** Retrieval-Augmented Generation (RAG) pipeline designed for efficient document querying.
+Unlike standard RAG implementations that rely entirely on paid APIs, this architecture uses **Local Embeddings** (HuggingFace) to eliminate external embedding API costs and latency.

-Unlike standard RAG implementations, this architecture uses **Local Embeddings** (HuggingFace) to ensure document text is never sent to external embedding APIs, maintaining a strict boundary for sensitive data.
-The application is served via a modern **Streamlit Web Interface**.
+The system integrates a **serverless vector database (Pinecone)** for scalable retrieval with a **cloud-based LLM (Gemini)** for generation.
+The application is served via a modern **Streamlit Web Interface**, demonstrating a **Hybrid AI Architecture** that balances local processing efficiency with cloud scalability.

 ## Architecture
 * **Ingestion Engine:** Python + LangChain for PDF parsing and recursive chunking.